dhardi/hoteljeri/README.md

 - **Heroku**: Used for hosting the deployed back-end site.
 - **Website Mockup Generator**: Used to create the mockup image used in my readme.
 - **Balsamiq**: Used to design my site wireframes.
+- **Images**: I was  took from Google Images and Local Hotels in Jeri

   # Deployment